nodejs/node/COLLABORATOR_GUIDE.md

 #### How are LTS Branches Managed?

 There are currently two LTS branches: `v6.x` and `v4.x`.
-Each of these is paired with a "staging" branch: `v6.x-staging` and `v4.x-staging`.
+Each of these is paired with a staging branch: `v6.x-staging` and `v4.x-staging`.

-As commits land in `master`, they are cherry-picked back to each staging branch as appropriate.
+As commits land on the master branch, they are cherry-picked back to each staging branch as appropriate.
 If the commit applies only to the LTS branch, the PR must be opened against the *staging* branch.
 Commits are selectively pulled from the staging branch into the LTS branch only when a release is being prepared and may be pulled into the LTS branch in a different order